 - Find job in law enforcement

 He hung the list on his bedroom wall, a daily reminder of what he wanted to do with his life.
 Seven years of very hard work and dedication later, he has (nearly) achieved all four goals.

-“The only reason I was able to complete my degree on time was because my professors at MxCC gave me their full support,” Christian said.
-“I got to know every professor and they got to know me and my situation.
+“The only reason I was able to complete my degree on time was because my professors at Middlesex gave me their full support,” Christian said.
+“I got to know every professor, and they got to know me and my situation.
 When they knew I had weekend drills coming up, they gave me a little extra flexibility to complete my work.
 This made all the difference in the world.”

 “It was a tough time but by the grace of God I had the strength to get through it,” he said.

 And he did get through it, graduating this past summer from the criminal justice program (earning his second degree from the college) and from the Corrections Academy.
 He immediately began a full-time job as a corrections officer working at Hartford Correctional Center, a level 4, high-security urban jail that primarily holds pre-trial offenders.
 He could now officially quit his machinist job and cross one more goal off his list.

 Christian has one more item on his list which is still taped to his wall—earning a bachelor’s degree.
 He is tackling that goal at Waterbury’s Post University, where he was accepted into the business administration and management program.

 Christian believes with hard work and motivation, anyone can set and meet their goals.
 “First, I think people need to search their souls to find out what they want do with their lives,” he said.
 “Then, they can make a plan—and a back-up plan—to achieve those dreams.
 The important thing is for people to put their time in to get what they want, and to never quit!”